.png)

 Our Story

-We’re reclaiming this wasted potential and transforming it into a resilient, collaborative, and equitable urban food system.
-By uniting residents, businesses, municipal partners, and organizations, we’re developing innovative solutions that reduce waste, strengthen communities, and rebuild our relationship with food.
+We reclaim this lost abundance and transform it into the foundation of a more resilient, equitable, and collaborative urban food system.
+Together with residents, businesses, municipal partners, and organizations, we’re building innovative solutions that cut waste, strengthen communities, and restore our relationship with food.

-Join us in shaping a future where food is valued, shared, and never wasted.
+Join us in creating a Jerusalem where food is valued, shared, and never wasted.

 Food Rescue: A City-Wide Solution